 Washers and Dyers – No washers and dryers for guest use.
 However, the resort does have a laundry service for a fee.

 Non-smoking, including electronic cigarettes.
-Subject to $300 fine.
+Subject to a $300 fine.

 Their website is clear on these items and I wanted to share them here.
 With what you save on the room rates through TZort the valley fees and other charges may not be an issue for most but just be aware of those for yourself before your stay.